 The international Programme "Power and Region in a Multipolar Order» (PRIMO) was a Marie Curie Initial Training Network funded by the European Commission and consisted of universities from Brazil, China, Germany, India, Portugal, Russia, South Africa, Turkey and the UK, as well as non-academic institutions.

 The Marie Curie program aims to increase the human role in research, increasing the number of young researchers and experts.
-The PRIMO project contributes to the establishment and strengthening of international research relations, creating a network of efficient international scientific collaboration between universities and research organizations from around the world.
-PRIMO is one of the few Marie Curie programs received support in the field of humanities.
+The PRIMO project has contributed to the establishment and strengthening of international research relations, creating a network of efficient international scientific collaboration between universities and research organizations from around the world.
+PRIMO was one of the few Marie Curie programs received support in the field of humanities.

-The international program focuses on the role of regional powers such as Brazil, Russia, India, China and South Africa (BRICS) in international politics and the global economy.
-It is a postgraduate training at the PRIMO Universities, combining integrated training workshops and internship opportunities across the network with career opportunities in academia or the private sector.
-The training programme duration is 3 years.
+The international program has focused on the role of regional powers such as Brazil, Russia, India, China and South Africa (BRICS) in international politics and the global economy.
+It was a postgraduate training at the PRIMO Universities, combining integrated training workshops and internship opportunities across the network with career opportunities in academia or the private sector.
+The PRIMO project was conducted in 2013-2017.

-PRIMO units leading Universities in national education systems with significant positions in international rankings:
+PRIMO united leading Universities in national education systems with significant positions in international rankings:

-The PRIMO full partner from business is Jaguar Land Rover.
+The PRIMO full partner from business was Jaguar Land Rover.

-The PRIMO associated partners are Deutsche Bank, Hamburg Chamber of Commerce, and European Council on Foreign Relations.
+The PRIMO associated partners were Deutsche Bank, Hamburg Chamber of Commerce, and European Council on Foreign Relations.

-The young researcher at St. Petersburg State University will conduct doctoral research on ‘Emerging powers in the IMF and the WTO: group hegemony, multilateral cooperation or Westphalian reassertion?’.
+In the PRIMO framework, the World Economy Department, St. Petersburg State University has conducted research on ‘Emerging powers in the IMF and the WTO: group hegemony, multilateral cooperation or Westphalian reassertion?’.

 PRIMO website: www.primo-itn.eu.